Factions in the Republican Party (United States): Trumpists

 Vice President JD Vance, Donald Trump's vice presidential pick for his 2024 campaign.
 Although initially critical of Trump, Vance became a staunch advocate of Trumpism later into Trump's first term and by 2021, was described as a right-wing populist.

 Sometimes referred to as the Make America Great Again (MAGA) movement, Trumpism is a political movement closely associated with Donald Trump and his base.
-It has been described as consisting of a range of right-wing ideologies including but not limited to right-wing populism, national conservatism, neo-nationalism, fascist, neo-fascist, and proto-fascist.
+It has been described as consisting of a range of right-wing ideologies including but not limited to right-wing populism, national conservatism, neo-nationalism, fascism, neo-fascism, and proto-fascism.
 Supporters of Donald Trump are often referred to as "Trumpists" in political and academic contexts.
 The term "Trumper" is also used, particularly in informal or online discourse, and is often employed with a derogatory connotation.
 Trumpists have been described by some commentators, including Joseph Lowndes, James A. Gardner, and Guy-Uriel Charles, as the American political variant of the far-right.
 Trumpists are the dominant faction in the Republican Party as of 2025.

 Rachel Kleinfeld, senior fellow at the Carnegie Endowment for International Peace, characterizes Trumpism as an authoritarian, antidemocratic movement which has successfully weaponized cultural issues, and that cultivates a narrative placing white people, Christians, and men at the top of a status hierarchy as its response to the so-called "Great Replacement" theory, a claim that minorities, immigrants, and women, enabled by Democrats, Jews, and elites, are displacing white people, Christians, and men from their "rightful" positions in American society.
 In international relations, Trumpists support U.S. aid to Israel but not to Ukraine, are generally supportive towards Russia, yet claim to favor an isolationist "America First" foreign policy agenda.
 They generally reject compromise within the party and with Democrats, and are willing to oust fellow Republican office holders they deem to be too moderate.
 Compared to other Republicans, the Trumpist faction is more likely to be immigration restrictionists, and to be against free trade, neoconservatism, and environmental protection laws.

 The Republican Party's Trumpist and far-right movements emerged in occurrence with a global increase in such movements in the 2010s and 2020s, coupled with entrenchment and increased partisanship within the party since 2010, fueled by the rise of the Tea Party movement which has also been described as far-right.
 The election of Trump in 2016 split the party into Trumpist and Never Trump factions.